Is Travertine Pool Deck Right For You? Pros & Cons

 Pros and Cons Of Travertine Pool Decking

-- Lifetime warranty on materials
+- Lifetime material warranty on new pool installations

 - Luxurious aesthetic appearance